-Upon setting this value, when you run a workload, an AutoCounter output file will be placed in the sim_slot<slot #> directory on the F1 instance under the name AUTOCOUNTERFILE<N>, with one file generated per clock domain containing an AutoCounter event.
-The header of each output file indicates the associated clock domain and its frequency relative to the base clock.
+Upon setting this value, when you run a workload, an AutoCounter output file will be placed in the sim_slot<slot #> directory on the F1 instance under the name AUTOCOUNTERFILEO.

-Note: AutoCounter is designed as a coarse-grained observability mechanism, as sampling each counter requires two (blocking) MMIO reads (each read takes O(100) ns on EC2 F1).
-As a result sampling at intervals less than O(10000) cycles may adversely affect simulation performance for large numbers of counters.
-If you intend on reading counters at a finer granularity, please consider using synthesizable printfs.
+Note: AutoCounter is designed as a coarse-grained observability mechanism.
+It assumes the counters will be read at intervals greater than O(10000) cycles.
+If you intend on reading counters at a finer granularity, please consider using synthesizable printfs (otherwise, simulation performance may degrade more than necessary)